-Click the music note icon in the Files section.
+In your arrangement, select the music note icon in the Files section of the arrangement.

-You can also hover over a specific audio file and press 't' on your keyboard, or click the Transpose button that appears.
+You can also hover over a specific audio file and press 't' on your keyboard, or select the Transpose button that appears.

-- Choose the original key of the selected file then select which keys you'd like your file in.
+Choose the original key of the selected file, and then select which keys you'd like your file in.
 If you choose a key that does not yet exist on your arrangement, it will be created.

-- Select which direction each song file will be tranposed to.
+Select which direction each song file will be transposed to.
 The closest direction, which normally provides the best results, is chosen automatically.